 Secondarily, visitors to Peru are concerned with malaria, particularly if visiting the jungle regions east of the Andes Mountains.
 And, there is a smaller transmission zone along the north coast of Peru, stretching from Tumbes along the border with Ecuador, all the way down through the western half of Ancash.
 The good news is if you are only visiting Lima, Machu Picchu, or Cuzco, malaria is generally not a concern in those areas.

 The American Centers for Disease Control, the British National Health Service, and Peru's Ministry of Health have all issued maps and information about malaria.
 Some maps differ, but in general, the three health agencies have somewhat similar data on the malaria regions.

-This CDC map is a broad visual... reference highlighting areas that could carry a risk of malaria transmission.
-It's a good overall indicator, but doesn't provide much detail.
+Ideally, you should obtain information by visiting your doctor and researching reliable and authoritative sources like this Centers for Disease Control (CDC) map.
+This CDC map is a broad visual reference highlighting areas that could carry a risk of malaria transmission.
+It is a good overall indicator but does not provide much detail.

-NHS fitfortravel Malaria Map of Peru
+NHS Fitfortravel Malaria Map of Peru

 Ministry of Health Malaria Map of Peru

 Peru's Ministry of Health, the Dirección General de Epidemiología of the Ministerio de Salud del Perú, offers much more detail than the CDC malaria map.
 One drawback is that the map only shows data from one specific year (in this case, 2013).
 Whereas the CDC map is a more general illustration that accounts for ongoing shifts in malaria transmission patterns within the country over time.

 The Ministry of Health illustrates a great variance in actual transmission frequencies within potential malaria zones.
 You see that certain sections of the Loreto region in the northeast of Peru are considered to be very high risk for malaria.